joeweaver/asmFoam/README.md

     iXB    0.086;
     iXP    0.06;
 }
 ```

-Note that all of the stoichometric coefficients are dimensionless.
+Note that all of the stoichiometric coefficients are dimensionless.
 A description of each parameter is given in the following table:

 | Parameter | Description |
 | --------- | ----------- |